bespoken/bespoken-docs/unit-testing/guide.md

 When there are multiple test files, [Jest](https://facebook.github.io/jest/) will run them in parallel, each in their own process.

 This allows test suites to run much faster.
 When any particular test fails, the other tests will continue to process.

+## Locales
+For each locale defined in either the testing.json file or in the test suite itself, the tests will be run in their entirety.

+That means if three locales are defined, the entire test suite will be run three times.

 ## Skipping Tests
 Label tests "test.only" or "test.skip" to either only run a particular test, or to skip it.
 Example: